DistributedCollective/Sovryn-smart-contracts/scripts/staking/SNAPSHOT_STAKING.md

 ### 4. Output Selection
 The `--voluntary-only` flag determines which value appears in the main "Voting Power" field:
-- `--voluntary-only`: Uses voluntary VP (own stake only)
+- `--voluntary-only` (default): Uses voluntary VP (own stake only)
-- Without flag: Uses total VP (own + delegated)
+- `--no-voluntary-only`: Uses total VP (own + delegated)

-All values (total, voluntary, and delegated VP) are always captured in the output.

 ### 5. Export
-Results are saved in both JSON and CSV formats with timestamped filenames.
+Results are saved in both JSON and CSV formats with block numbers and timestamps in the filenames.

 ### 6. Rate Limiting
 The script includes a 100ms delay between requests to avoid overwhelming the RPC endpoint.